ARMmbed/Debugging-docs/Docs/Debugging/offline.md

-# Offline development and debugging with mbed
+# Offline Development and Debugging with mbed

 At the heart of mbed we have an online compiler.
 While that is incredibly convenient for getting a project started or while prototyping, chances are that at some point you'll miss a debugger, or you'll want to develop while not having an active internet connection.
 Fortunately, we support exporting applications to a number of toolchains - including GCC, uVision and Eclipse - and committing source code back to the online environment.
 Combining the best of both the online and offline world.